Monga (film): Plot

 Monk convinces the rest of the Princes to lay low in the Philippines while he stays behind, ostensibly to conduct his own investigation.
 Mosquito confides in Monkey about his suspicions on Wim-kian's culpability.
 Monkey witnesses Wim-kian and Grey Wolf in a secret meeting one night, but is caught and beaten into a coma.
 A despondent Mosquito visits Grey Wolf, telling him to look after his mother should anything happen to him; Grey Wolf instead convinces Mosquito go to the Philippines for his mother's sake.
 Mosquito visits Ning one last time and they kiss; later, he himself catches Monk meeting with Grey Wolf and Wim-kian.
 It is revealed that the Philippines plan is an ambush to wipe out the Princes.
 On the night of their departure, Grey Wolf has a crisis of conscience and visits Ling-wan.
 Through a postcard he sent Ling-wan many years ago, he discovers that he is Mosquito's biological father and rushes to stop the plan.

 At Qingshui Temple, Mosquito confronts Monk, which is overheard by a driver loyal to Wim-kian.
 Wim-kian and his men soon arrive; in the ensuing fight, Monk attacks Wim-kian to save Dragon.
 A severely wounded Mosquito pursues Monk through the streets and tricks a conflicted Monk into a hug, giving Dragon the chance to kill him from behind.
 Dragon and A-po drag a delirious Mosquito from the scene, leaving his fate unknown.

-In a flashback, the Princes Gang play traunt from school.
+In a flashback, the Princes Gang play truant from school.
 Monk extends a hand to Mosquito to help him over the school walls.
 Mosquito looks back one last time before joining them.